dumbmatter/IndexedDB-getAll-shim/README.md

 # IndexedDB-getAll-shim

-A JavaScript shim/polyfill for supporting Firefox's IDBObjectStore.getAll() in other browsers, such as Chrome.
+A JavaScript shim/polyfill for supporting Firefox's IDBObjectStore.getAll and IDBIndex.getAll in other browsers, such as Chrome.

 ## Usage